ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Experiment.md

 * Blue ≈ 2.8 V

 ## Amperage
-**Parallel Circuits** send voltage equal to the power source to each branch of the circuit.
-Given that the power source is a 9V battery, each branch recieves 9V minus the forward voltage of the LED.
+In **Parallel Circuits**, each branch recieves voltage equal to the power source.
+Since the power source is a 9V battery, each branch recieves 9V minus the forward voltage of the LED.

 Using the voltage of each branch and resistance of each branch (1000 Ω), the current can be determined using **Ohms Law (I = V/R).**